borisdj/EFCore.BulkExtensions/README.md

 **CustomDestinationTableName** can be set with 'TableName' only or with 'Schema.TableName'.<br>
 **CustomSourceTableName** when set enables source data from specified table already in Db, so input list not used and can be empty.<br>
 **CustomSourceDestinationMappingColumns** dict can be set only if CustomSourceTableName is configured and it is used for specifying Source-Destination column names when they are not the same.
 Example in test `DestinationAndSourceTableNameTest`.<br>
 **EnableShadowProperties** to add (normal) Shadow Property and persist value.
-Disables automatic discrimator, use manual method.<br>
+Disables automatic discriminator, use manual method.<br>
-**IncludeGraph** when set all entites that have relations with main ones from the list are also merged into theirs tables.<br>
+**IncludeGraph** when set all entities that have relations with main ones from the list are also merged into theirs tables.<br>
 **OmitClauseExistsExcept** removes the clause from Merge statement, required when having noncomparable types like XML, and useful when need to active triggers even for same data.<br>
 _ Also in some [sql collation](https://github.com/borisdj/EFCore.BulkExtensions/issues/641) small and capital letters are considered  same (case-insensitive) so for BulkUpdate set it false.<br>
 **DoNotUpdateIfTimeStampChanged** if set checks TimeStamp for Concurrency, ones with conflict will [not be updated](https://github.com/borisdj/EFCore.BulkExtensions/issues/469#issuecomment-803662721).<br>